omidcodes/taskflow-api/README.md

 # 🧩 TaskFlow API

-A Django RESTful API for managing personal or team tasks — featuring PostgreSQL, RabbitMQ, Docker support, and developer/production-ready configurations.
+A Django RESTful API for managing personal or team tasks — featuring PostgreSQL, RabbitMQ, Celery, and Nginx in a Dockerized production setup.

 ---

 ## 🚀 Features

 - ✅ Django 5 + Django REST Framework
-- ✅ PostgreSQL database (via Docker)
+- ✅ PostgreSQL database (Dockerized)
-- ✅ RabbitMQ for background tasks (Celery integrated)
+- ✅ RabbitMQ for background tasks (Celery-integrated)
-- ✅ Asynchronous task logging using Celery
+- ✅ Celery task queue for async logging
+- ✅ Gunicorn for WSGI-based production serving
+- ✅ Nginx reverse proxy for HTTP routing and static file delivery
 - ✅ Environment config with `.env` and `python-decouple`
 - ✅ Swagger UI for API documentation
-- ✅ Containerized with Docker
-- ✅ CLI scripts for development and production modes
+- ✅ Docker & Docker Compose for development and deployment
-- ✅ Pytest-based testing with coverage
+- ✅ Pytest-based testing with coverage reporting

 ---